-Cemetery Regulation BYLAW NO. 7612-2020

-A Bylaw to repeal Maple Ridge Cemetery Bylaw No. 7260-2016 and amendments thereto in their entirety and hereby create a new Maple Ridge Cemetery Bylaw
+Cemetery Bylaw No. 7612-2020 A Bylaw to repeal Maple Ridge Cemetery Bylaw No. 7260-2016 in its entirety and hereby create a new Maple Ridge Cemetery Bylaw

 WHEREAS, the Council of the City of Maple Ridge, acting as the Board of Trustees of the Cemeteries, deems it expedient to create a new cemetery bylaw;